-c.
+- b.
 Applicant Claim of Privilege.
-An applicant may claim any privilege afforded by law in connection with a gaming license application or investigation, but a claim of privilege with respect to any testimony or evidence pertaining thereto may constitute sufficient grounds for denial, suspension or revocation.
+An applicant may claim any privilege afforded by law in connection with a gaming license application or investigation, but a claim of privilege with respect to any testimony or evidence pertaining thereto may constitute sufficient grounds for denial, suspension or revocation. - c.

-d.
 Release of Information.
-All persons applying for a license shall agree to release all information necessary in order for the Gaming Commission to achieve its goals under this Act, and to furnish such information to the Bureau of Indian Affairs, the NIGC, or such other governmental agency as may be required by law. e.
+All persons applying for a license shall agree to release the information necessary in order for the Gaming Commission to achieve its goals under this Ordinance, and to furnish such information to the Bureau of Indian Affairs, the NIGC, or such other governmental agency as may be required by law. - d.
 Types of Licenses.
-Three classes of licenses (Class A, Class B, and Class C) shall be issued to persons and entities associated with Gaming Activities or the gaming facility.

-(1) Class A Licenses.
+Three classes of licenses (Class A, Class B, and Class C) shall be issued to persons and entities associated with Gaming Activities. - (1) Class A Licenses.
 Before permitting any person to become permanently associated with the Gaming Activities as an investor, management entity, or other person owning or controlling ten percent (10%) or more of any interest in any management entity, or any Primary Management Official, Key Employee, Closely Associated Independent Contractor, or other individual or entity with influence over the management or operation of the gaming, or a Class II or III gaming employee, supplier, manufacturer or distributor, such person shall obtain a Class A license.
-Persons who do not meet the qualifications established below shall be denied a Class A license.
-The Gaming Commission shall conduct or cause to be conducted a background investigation to determine if such person has:

-(a) Any criminal record or any reputation, prior activities, habits or associations which might pose a threat to the public interest or to the effective regulation of gaming.

-(b) Anything else in their background which might create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming.
+The Gaming Commission shall conduct or cause to be conducted a background investigation to determine if such person has: - (a) Any criminal record or any reputation, prior activities, habits or associations which might pose a threat to the public interest or to the effective regulation of gaming. - (b) Anything else in their background which might create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming.